 Again, if you are new to Canada, you’ll need to document and describe your work experiences for an international education evaluation.

 Management roles in the mining industry depend on the knowledge and experienced gained from years of working in the industry and from the leadership experience gained from leading teams.
-Check out the Career Pathway at www.miningneedsyou.ca to see the different pathways that lead to management roles.
+Check out the Interactive Career Quiz at https://www.miningneedsyou.ca/interactive-quiz/ to see the different pathways that lead to management roles.